Seth Magaziner: Foreign policy

 In 2023, Magaziner voted against H.Con.Res.
 21, which directed President Joe Biden to remove U.S. troops from Syria within 180 days.

 Traffic safety

 In 2024, Magaziner introduced the Biking Instruction, Knowledge, and Education (BIKE) Act.
 The act would ensure that National Highway Traffic Safety Administration grants can be used for bicycle education and safety programs.

 Voting rights

 On February 9, 2023, Magaziner voted against H.J.Res.
 24: Disapproving the action of the District of Columbia Council in approving the Local Resident Voting Rights Amendment Act of 2022, which condemns the District of Columbia's plan to allow noncitizens to vote in local elections.

 Donald Trump

 Magaziner voted yes on H.Res.
 1367 on July 24, 2024, which created a task force on the attempted assassination of then-former president Donald Trump.

 On February 8, 2025, Magaziner called Elon Musk, "an unelected, unvetted, unconfirmed man-child billionaire".

+Congressional Stock Trading

+Magaziner was one of the original 16 cosponsors of the Restore Trust in Congress Act (H.R.5106), introduced on September 3rd, 2025, by Republican Chip Roy of Texas.
+The act, a bipartisan effort to ban members of Congress and their spouses and dependents from owning and trading stocks, had 119 cosponsors as of December, 2025.

+Opposition to deportation of U.S. veterans

+Magaziner questioned Homeland Security Secretary Kristi Noem December 12, 2025 and asked her how many U.S. veterans had been deported by DHS.
+She replied “Sir, we have not deported U.S. citizens or military veterans.”
+He then showed, via Zoom, Purple Heart recipient and green-card holder Sae Joon Park, who had been forced to self-deport under her administration.

+Park legally immigrated to the United States from South Korea when he was 7, grew up in Los Angeles and California's San Fernando Valley, and enlisted in the U.S. Army after graduating from Notre Dame High School in Sherman Oaks in 1988..
+He was deployed to Panama in 1989 during Operation Just Cause and was wounded by enemy gunfire.
+After leaving the Army Park suffered from PTSD and his family's business was burned to the ground in 1992 during the L.A.
+Riots.
+He moved to Hawaii and was arrested for attempting to buy cocaine in 2009.
+He was given deferred action allowed to stay in the U.S. by federal authorities as long as he made regular check-ins, which he did until June 2025, when he was given the choice to self-deport, or be deported by DHS officials.
+DHS Assistant Secretary Tricia McLaughlin said Park had an “extensive criminal history” and had been given a final removal order, with the option to self-deport.

+Rep. Delia Ramirez (D-Ill.) has since called for Noem to resign or be impeached due to her statements to Congress and wants a Congressional investigation into possible violations.